AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/liveramp.md

 Since Platform generates one CSV file for each [merge policy ID](../../../profile/merge-policies/overview.md), it also generates a separate dataflow run for each merge policy ID.

-This means that the **[!UICONTROL Identities activated]** and **[!UICONTROL Profiles received]** metrics in the [dataflow runs](../../../dataflows/ui/monitor-destinations.md#dataflow-runs-for-batch-destinations) page are aggregated for each group of audiences that use the same merge policy, instead of being displayed for each segment.
+This means that the **[!UICONTROL Identities activated]** and **[!UICONTROL Profiles received]** metrics in the [dataflow runs](../../../dataflows/ui/monitor-destinations.md#dataflow-runs-for-batch-destinations) page are aggregated for each group of audiences that use the same merge policy, instead of being displayed for each audience.

 As a consequence of dataflow runs being generated for a group of audiences that use the same merge policy, the audience names are not displayed in the [monitoring dashboard](../../../dataflows/ui/monitor-destinations.md#dataflow-runs-for-batch-destinations).